-Changing the World – One Scholarship at a Time
+Changing the World – One Experience at a Time

 A core value of the Durham-Chapel Hill Jewish Federation is Tikkun Olam (repairing the world).
 The Nancy Gordon Social Justice Fund was established to provide scholarships to teens and young adults up to age 25, to travel locally or abroad (Israel) to participate in a social justice focused program.